jimbobcooots/Learning-Journal/README.md

 - To be able to apply a craft to creative pursuits.
 Essentially, learning to give me the ability to act on my ideas.
 If I had an idea for an app or website I could actually go forth about making it.
 - Learning is growing and helps me to evolve as a person.
 Even subconsciously, learning changes how one thinks and interacts with the world.
 It makes me feel alive.

+Journal Entry 6: 03/14/2018
+Today i learned how to create a form that can take value inputs and produce an output of that information.
+I also learned how to render functions and apply event listeners to my objects.
+I feel like this is just scratching the surface and I am still a couple weeks off from getting the muscle memory of getting the process down, but I am excited to be manipulating the DOM!

 Journal Entry 6: What is the most unexpected part of this experience and how am I learning from it?
 The most unexpected part of this experience is that I'm actually doing it.
 If the impostor syndrome wasn't addressed at day 1 I would be feeling much worse than I do now.
 The issue isn't that I don't like what I'm doing, it is 95% because I simply have never viewed myself as a programmer, "tech nerd", or "computer guy" in my entire life.
 I guess I am slowly learning that people can stereotype themselves and that is a way we self-limit.
 By assuming we can't do something or aren't a certain type of person we close doors to our possibilities.